 Athletic Injury Prevention Through Physical Therapy

-For those pursuing athletic goals, physical therapy can offer specific advantages beyond basic injury prevention.
-For instance, the same principles that prevent injuries – such as optimizing movement patterns – can often improve athletic performance.
+Physical therapy can help you and offer specific advantages beyond basic injury prevention for those pursuing athletic goals.
+For instance, the same principles that prevent injuries, such as optimizing movement patterns, can often improve athletic performance.

 However, what that aid looks like can depend on the specific physical discipline, as the movement patterns and physical demands can vary by activity.